 Off the Beaten Path Alternatives: Colonial towns like Mongui, Barichara, and Buga.

 Worth it?
-It’s hard to get to by road.
-The heat and humidity are very oppressive.
+Depending on the route it can be hard to get to.
+There’s lots of heat and humidity.
 Sightseeing in the early a.m. and evening highly recommended.

 Tourist Trap?
 No